20-ash/CSARCH2VirtualExhibit/README.md

 ### 3D Component Explorer
 *   Component descriptions will be displayed accordingly depending on the component the user clicks on the 3d model.
 *   User can rotate the 3d model.
-*   Shows animations to simulate how light passes from its source and is processed into colors.
+*   <mark>Shows animations to simulate how light passes from its source and is processed into colors.</mark>
 *   Paragraph description next to the 3d model.
 Will update depending on the currently selected component.
 *   The model should automatically zoom in.
 To the component the user wishes to know more about.